 In researches of mechanical systems, vibration measuring transducer is the most popular tool.
 By type of sensing element, the vibration transducers are classified into piezoceramic, capacitive, inductive, and resistive.
-In measuring and test systems piezoceramic accelerometers are most widely used because they have larger dynamic range and more even AFR in comparison to other types of sensors.
+In measuring and test systems piezoceramic accelerometers are most widely used because they have larger dynamic range and more even AFR if compared to other types of sensors.

 The complex tests require connecting several dozens of sensors.
-Each sensor is periodically checked, and typically the same parameters are defined: conversion coefficient, AFR flatness, AR non-linearity, relative transverse conversion coefficient, natural mechanical resonance frequency, etc. Convergence of these parameters depends on methods and ways of conducting tests.
+Each sensor is periodically checked, and typically the same parameters are defined: conversion ratio, AFR flatness, AR non-linearity, relative transverse conversion coefficient, natural mechanical resonance frequency, etc. Repeatability of these parameters depends on methods and ways of conducting tests.

 Choosing a Test Method